INDIANA DUNES OUTDOOR ADVENTURE FESTIVAL

 Where do we go for food?

 The closest concentration of restaurants and stores is on Indian Boundary Road in Chesterton, about two miles south of the Indiana Dunes Visitor Center.
+However, there are countless options across the region.

 Will the Indiana Dunes State Park charge an entrance fee?